Collaborating to develop leaders around the world.

 In partnership with two nongovernmental organizations in Ghana—the Boresah Royal Foundation and OBAAPA Development Foundation—CLOE and the Global Programs team host virtual conferences on cultural leadership and community engagement.
 During the event, experts from UB and the NGOs share best practices to help traditional leaders, like queen mothers, drive change in their communities.

 Ensuring the health and safety of our students, faculty, alumni and partners is our top priority.
-For spring 2022, due to the ongoing pandemic, all international and Experience the 50 programs will be virtual learning experiences, with possible travel during spring break, pending university health/safety policies.
+All Global Programs include a required virtual learning experience and an optional in-person trip, pending university health/safety policies.